mlanderos/azure-devops/README.md

 # azure-devops
-This repo is for Azure DevOps
+This repo is for Azure DevOps.